Alaska Airlines: New competition, new technologies (1990s)

-Vecci was dismissed in 1995 and replaced with John Kelly, the former Horizon Air CEO.
-The airline soon expanded West Coast routes to take advantage of an "open skies" agreement between the US and Canada.

-Alaska Airlines also pioneered some new technologies through the 1990s.
+Alaska Airlines pioneered some new technologies through the 1990s.
 It added a heads-up guidance system in 1989 to operate better in foggy conditions, becoming the first airline to use this technology.
 In 1995, the airline became the first U.S. airline to sell tickets on the Internet.
 By 2000, all the airline's planes carried automated external defibrillators, for use in in-flight emergencies.
-The airline also installed self-service kiosks called "Instant Travel Machines" that printed boarding passes, allowing customers to bypass the traditional ticket counter.
+The airline installed self-service kiosks called "Instant Travel Machines" that printed boarding passes, allowing customers to bypass the traditional ticket counter.
 An X-ray device, an addition to the unit allowing passengers to check their own baggage was being tested in 1999 at Anchorage.

-This concept, known as "Airport of the Future" by the airline, was first tested in Anchorage and was later brought to its Seattle hub, and it drew attention from other airlines as well.
-The airline would also become the first airline in the world to integrate GPS and Enhanced Ground Proximity Warning System (EGPWS) technology, adding a real-time, three-dimensional display of terrain.
+This concept, known as "Airport of the Future" by the airline, was first tested in Anchorage and was later brought to its Seattle hub, and it drew attention from other airlines.
+The airline was the first airline in the world to integrate GPS and Enhanced Ground Proximity Warning System (EGPWS) technology, adding a real-time, three-dimensional display of terrain.
 The system was operational in all the carrier's Boeing 737-400s by April 1999.

-The late 1990s also saw the carrier recording much profitability.
+The late 1990s saw the carrier recording much profitability.
 The airline added new training and maintenance facilities.
-Also, the airline began buying new 737s, ordering three Boeing 737-700s and becoming the launch customer for the Boeing 737-900 when it placed an order for ten of the jets in November 1997.
+The airline began buying new 737s, ordering three Boeing 737-700s and became the launch customer for the Boeing 737-900 when it placed an order for ten of the jets in November 1997.